-As for Section 1, users are reminded that data for the years covered in Section 2 can be expected to still change, the latest years more significantly than the older.
+As for Section 1, users are reminded that data for the years covered in Section 2 are too recent to be considered stable.

-Section 3 presents data on the meetings of international organizations listed in the Yearbook of International Organizations only (see page 10, the description of meetings counted under the heading "A"), and only for a ten-year period ending five years ago.
-Given these two factors of reliability - the inclusion of only those meetings which fall under UIA's specialty, and the fact that the data can be assumed to now be reasonably stable - more analyses are presented in this section than in the other sections.
+Section 3 presents data on the meetings of international organizations listed in the Yearbook of International Organizations (see below, the description of meetings counted under the heading "A"), for a ten-year period ending five years ago.
+The data in this section are noteworthy for these two factors of reliability: the inclusion of only those meetings which fall under UIA's specialty; and the fact that the data can be assumed to be now reasonably stable.

-Section 4 presents data on the meetings of international organizations listed in the Yearbook of International Organizations only (see page 10, the description of meetings counted under the heading "A"), and that for an unprecedented 150-year period.
+Section 4 presents data on the meetings of international organizations listed in the Yearbook of International Organizations only (see below, the description of meetings counted under the heading "A"), and that for an unprecedented 150-year period.
 The editors look forward to further exploring these data in future editions of this report.